Web Content Display

 Room Selection Information

 First year students will be assigned to one of the first year experience facilities (Upper Residence Hall or Training Ship Golden Bear) based on the information provided on their Housing & Licensing Agreement.
-Note that California Maritime Academy defines all students attending CMA for the first time as first year students regardless of previous academic history or age.
+Note that California Maritime Academy defines all students attending Cal Maritime for the first time as first year students regardless of previous academic history or age.
 All returning students will select a room assignment for the upcoming year in April of the previous year during the room selection process.

 Students have the opportunity to request a specific roommate on the Housing & Licensing Agreement.
 All roommate requests are granted on a first received basis and based on campus availability.
 For further information about the four campus residence halls and specialty living options please continue to read.